AmeriCeltic provides accurate information on Celtic Culture and History.

 Chronicles of the Scots-Irish

 Every 2 and 4 years, politicians like Jim Webb spout off about traditional American interests, values and lifestyles.
-Since the Scots and Scots-Irish comprised either fully or partly the ancestry of about half the signers of the Declaration of Independence and the Constitution, and nearly three-quarters of Washington's army and more than one-half of his officers corps, were Scots, Irish, and Scots-Irish.
+Since the Scots and Scots-Irish comprised either fully or partly the ancestry of about half the signers of the Declaration of Independence and the Constitution, and nearly three-quarters of Washington’s army and more than one-half of his officers corps, were Scots, Irish, and Scots-Irish.
 More than any other group.
 These are the real foundation of America.
-Chalkley's Chronicles, thus, is a detailed look at the first 100 years of the people who laid the foundation of the modern U.S. Our politicians should read these to REALLY understand the Scots-Irish people in them and fail to do so at their own risk!
+Chalkley’s Chronicles, thus, is a detailed look at the first 100 years of the people who laid the foundation of the modern U.S. As we have seen, our politicians should read these to REALLY understand the Scots-Irish people in them and to fail to do so puts our entire society at extreme risk!

 Who are the Welsh Americans?